cloyolaangosto/SBTN_Land_LEAFs/documentation/Soil_Erosion_Documentation.md

 $C_{mgmt} = C_{tillage} \times C_{residues} \times C_{cover}$

-For **tillage**, a value of 1, 0.35, or 0.25 is assigned respectively to convetional tillage, reduced/conservation tillage, and No-Till practices.
+For **tillage**, a value of 1, 0.35, or 0.25 is assigned respectively to conventional tillage, reduced/conservation tillage, and No-Till practices.

 For **residue management**, it can be calculated as: